mqo00/mqo00.github.io/_research/4-vr.md

 lang: [en, zh]
 ---

-In the next semester *(2021 Spring)*, I will be doing an independent research on the Grand Challenge First-Year Seminar course [66-129 Unreality: Immersive and Spatial Media][unreality] with the instructors Dr. Lauren Herckis and Tom Corbett.
+In the next semester *(2021 Spring)*, I will be doing independent research on the Grand Challenge First-Year Seminar course [66-129 Unreality: Immersive and Spatial Media][unreality] with the instructors Dr. Lauren Herckis and Tom Corbett.

 <!--more-->